easolhq/easolhq.github.io/docs/site_navigation/redirects.md

 - t
 - terms

 (1) In these cases only if the slug is not taken.
-Ex: `/blog/april-12` can't be redirected because `/april-12` is an existing blog post.
+E.g. `/blog/april-12` can't be redirected because `/april-12` is an existing blog post.